+written tests sketches

+essays artwork

 work samples checklists

 research papers rating scales

 surveys peer reviews

 reflections class notes

 photos graphic organizers

 The following is a suggested approach for assembling a portfolio in grade 7 social studies.
-It is not intended to be prescriptive, but to present a set of parameters for teacher and student use.
+It is not intended to be prescriptive, but to present suggestions for teacher and student use.
 The chart provides a set of guidelines that represent the kind of information that students need to know as they assemble their portfolio.
 The second column contains a rationale for the guidelines.